WCA Inclusivity Grant

 Projects should occur within a calendar year of the award.
 If you need accommodation with timing, please note that in your proposal and why.

-If the project is cancelled, all funds must be returned to the WCA in full.
+If the project is canceled, all funds must be returned to the WCA in full.
 If your project changes from what was proposed and awarded funds for, please contact the WCA immediately before proceeding to spend funds.
 Projects that deviate from the originally proposed and funded work may be required to return funds if they no longer meet WCA grant criteria.
 Funds must be used in the fiscal year for which they were awarded.

 All grant recipients are extensions of the WCA during their project duration.
 Positive outdoor practices including Leave No Trace, respecting climbing and property access, and being stewards of the Wisconsin climbing community in line with the WCA mission are essential.